-- 3.12.15.1 The Host Association shall be responsible for: - 3.12.15.2 Obtaining approval of the TSNZ Executive for the National Outdoor Championship programme not later than 30 September in the year preceding the event; - 3.12.15.3 Arranging distribution of the programme and entry forms to all local associations and outdoor clubs not later than 30 November prior to the Championships; - 3.12.15.4 Providing an approved range with a minimum of twenty-two firing points; - 3.12.15.5 Arranging accommodation for those attending who wish it; - 3.12.15.6 Arranging the programme for the event, including a social function; - 3.12.15.7 Providing time in the programme for the introduction of teams and the presentation of team date bars;
+- 3.12.15.1 The Host Association shall be responsible for: - 3.12.15.2 Obtaining approval of the TSNZ Executive for the National Outdoor Championship programme not later than 30 September in the year preceding the event; - 3.12.15.3 Arranging distribution of the programme and entry forms to all local associations and outdoor clubs not later than 30 November prior to the Championships; - 3.12.15.4 Providing an approved range with a minimum of twenty-two firing points; - 3.12.15.5 Providing a list of recommended accommodation and all accommodation arrangements to be the responsibility of the individuals; - 3.12.15.6 Arranging the programme for the event, including a social function;

-- 3.12.15.8 Providing a minimum of three qualified target scorers and sufficient certified gauges; - 3.12.15.9 Providing equipment and personnel for carrying out equipment and rifle checks; - 3.12.15.10 Providing sufficient qualified personnel to serve as Range Officers, target changers, and the like; - 3.12.15.11 Making provision for adequate practice for all participants on the days prior to the matches; - 3.12.15.12 Making provision for the display of scores as they come to hand; - 3.12.15.13 Providing a copy of the full results of the meeting to all competitors; - 3.12.15.14 Arranging, where requested by the TSNZ Executive, for the marking of international postal teams matches shot during the National Outdoor Championships, including verification of scores for forwarding overseas; - 3.12.15.15 Full co-operation with the Liaison Officer appointed by the TSNZ Executive to supervise arrangements for and conduct of the event.
+- 3.12.15.7 Providing time in the programme for the introduction of teams and the presentation of team date bars; - 3.12.15.8 Providing a minimum of three qualified target scorers and sufficient TSNZ-approved gauges; - 3.12.15.9 Providing equipment and personnel for carrying out equipment and rifle checks; - 3.12.15.10 Providing sufficient qualified personnel to serve as Range Officers, target changers, and the like; - 3.12.15.11 Making provision for adequate practice for all participants on the days prior to the matches; - 3.12.15.12 Making provision for the display of scores as they come to hand; - 3.12.15.13 Providing a copy of the full results of the meeting to all competitors; - 3.12.15.14 Arranging, where requested by the TSNZ Executive, for the marking of international postal teams matches shot during the National Outdoor Championships, including verification of scores for forwarding overseas; - 3.12.15.15 Full co-operation with the Liaison Officer appointed by the TSNZ Executive to supervise arrangements for and conduct of the event.
 Refer to Section 3, APPENDIX A for the Liaison Officer's duties. - 3.12.15.16 A Host Association may obtain assistance from other local Associations or Clubs.